-Note: This is only available on the PA322UHD model.
+Note: This is only available on the PA322UHD and PA322UHD-2 models.

 Color Vision - This panel selects the Color Vision Emulation settings for simulating human vision deficiencies.

 Settings - This panel has controls for configuring the power indicator LED color and brightness, Digital Uniformity Correction, and ICC profile generation.